 Our approach to fees – fixed fee divorce consultation

 We offer an initial consultation with one of our expert divorce solicitors in Edinburgh or Glasgow for a fixed fee.
 During that meeting we will provide you with advice on your situation, your options going forward and a comprehensive list of “next steps” for progressing your divorce.
 We will also fully advise on the fee structure that will be applied in your case.

 Contact us now on 0131 226 6541 or 0141 332 5666 or complete our Contact Us form to discuss your situation and to hear how we can help you.

 We have produced the following content to answer some of the most important questions you need to know when you going through a divorce.

 How soon should you contact a divorce solicitor after separating?

 Some people find the divorce procedure so devastating that they simply push it from their minds.
 However, the wise advice is that, following upon separation, you should see a divorce solicitor immediately to ensure that any children and/or your financial position are protected.

 What are the grounds for divorce in Scotland?

-If parties are married, once all of the financial matters have been resolved, they can proceed to get divorced.
+If parties are married, once all of the care arrangements for any children and the financial matters have been resolved, they can proceed to get divorced.
 There are two grounds of divorce in Scotland: –

 - An interim gender recognition certificate has been issued to one of the parties; or